KORLA2/Kubernetes/SchedulingPod.md

 1. Using Nodename
 2. Using Node Selectors
 3. Node/Pod Affinity
-4. Tanes
+4. Taints and Tolerations
+ ## Node names
  Using Nodenames we can tell kubernetes scheduler to schedule the pods on the specified node.

   <img width="204" alt="image" src="https://github.com/KORLA2/Kubernetes/assets/96729391/8ef7b8c6-b594-4f94-97cd-0662c81d3b74"/>

   Here the pods will be scheduled in node 3.
+  ## Node Selectors
   Using Node Selectors we specify labels to nodes and we tell to deploy the pods to the nodes having corresponding labels.

 ##### kubectl  label node minikube-m03 minikube-m02 team=analytics.